opdev/l5-operator-demo/docs/markdown/level3.md

 ---
 #### The "easy way"
 - Allow for some service disruption
-- Db changes should always be backward compatible
+- Ensure that database changes are always backward compatible
-- Always roll forward never backwards
+- Always roll forward

 <aside class="notes">
   Speaker notes: